raphCode/master-thesis-muzero/theory.typ

 tree-like form.
 @gtheo

-An example of the !exf of a fictive !g is given in @fig_exf_example.
+An example of the !exf of an artificial !g is given in @fig_exf_example.
 The root !n denotes the start of the !g, in the example it is labeled with~C.
 In this case the !n is meant to represent a chance event, specifically a coin flip.
 Therefore, it has two possible outcomes with equal !probs of $1/2$ each, and the edges are